Aug 18, 2026

 Conclusion

-• Support the Barrier: Magnesium helps create the lipids that keep skin hydrated.
+• It helps synthesize the lipids that keep your skin barrier strong and hydrated.

-"Wellness is not a destination; it is a daily practice of providing your body with the tools it needs to thrive."
+"Wellness is not a destination, but a daily practice of providing your body with the foundations it needs to thrive."

 FAQ

-How long does it take for magnesium to improve skin?
+How long does it take to see the benefits of magnesium for skin?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.